ismaelalpaso/ismaelalpaso/README.md

 HELLO WORLD!

 I am a programmer specialized in data science.
-In my kaggle profile you will find analysis on data sets of various sizes, and machine and deep learning models.
+In my kaggle profile you will find analysis on data sets of multiple topics and sizes, and machine and deep learning models.
 Here I will focus on projects that will be real implementations of deep learning models

   ---